actfong/fromatob-k8s-workshop/2-Pods.md

 kubectl exec -it {pod-name} -- /bin/sh
 # Once you are in:
 ps auxf
-# Does the process listed as PID 1 make sense to you?
+# Does the process list make sense to you?
 </pre>

 </details>